nicolaskjh/mlda-hackathon/README.md

 ### Prerequisites
 Before you begin, ensure you have the following installed:

 1. Python 3.8+: Required for the Flask backend.
-[Download from Pyton Official Website](https://www.python.org/downloads/)
+[Download from Python Official Website](https://www.python.org/downloads/)

 2. Node.js and npm: Required for the React frontend.
 [Download from Node.js Official Website](https://nodejs.org/en)